-Lotus Cup Europe, the World's premier Lotus race Championship was set up by Group Lotus as a direct response to customer and Lotus dealer interest in a fun but professionally run motor sport series.
-During that time it has attracted many competitors from all over the continent.
+Lotus Cup Europe is the World's premier and longest-running Lotus race championship.
+It was originally set up by Group Lotus as fun but professionally run motor sport series.

-Lotus Cup Europe enjoys unrivalled support from the Lotus community, many of whom can be found at events.
-The championship is active on social media with well over 60,000 facebook followers and received over 3 million views and 1/4 million likes in the last full year.
+Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
+The championship is active on social media with well over 60,000 Facebook followers and received over 3 million views and 1/4 million likes in the last full year.

 Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
 Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
 There are two half-hour races, with both standing and rolling starts employed.

 Lotus Cup Europe receives technical support from Group Lotus, and competitors have full use of a dedicated hospitality unit as a social hub, and this includes catering facilities.

 Entries are split into four classes: V6 Cup - for the Exige V6 Cup and Evora GT4.
 2-Eleven – for the four-cylinder supercharged open-top 2-Eleven.
 Production - for normally aspirated Elises and Exiges.
 Lotus Open – for four-cylinder Exige Cup cars, and for most other Lotus cars that are not eligible for the above categories.